halamkam/jh-errors/kubespawner/temp/notes.md

 ### **What's next?**

-1. Refine the error messages that are displayed for the end user (add the administrator contact mail for example...)
+1. Properly document all errors that are being handled so far - strucutre like the `Quota Exceeded` error.
 2. Properly test all the implemented errors and their handling and document the tests in the `Tests` section of the notes.
 Also, document any encountered bugs in the `Known Bugs` section and how the bug was fixed.
+3. Maybe try to handle the `Quota Exceeded` error in a similar fashion to those that we handle through event monitoring (the message doesn't display the event reason and message - or rather in this case the exception reason and message), which to make in uniform with the other 3 errors it should.
+Also I'm not sure if the 403 ApiException can't be raised in a different case, which would make this handling faulty is this assumes that `ApiException` with code 403 is only thrown when the quota is exceeded.
-3. Based on the Word document, add more steps to this section of **What's next?** (Storage-related errors?, AI calls?, ...)
+4. Based on the Word document, add more steps to this section of **What's next?** (Storage-related errors?, AI calls?, ...)

-Try to set `start_timeout` in `jupyterhub_config.py` to let's say 60 seconds to see if it kills the spawn after that time (for `Unavailable Resources` error). - this works as expected

-Both `Unavailable Resoruces` and `Non-existent regular PVC` errors are being handled in the same way as the `Image Not Found` error - so far so good, just need to test it as stated in the step 4 of this section.
-To test the correct mount of PVC, just fill `jh-errors-pvc` this in the spawn form.

 ## 4. Errors